Awesomeplayer165/AuthenticationCheck/README.md

 - None of the fields' values can match each other's values
 - The password field must be strong.
 More information below
 - If there a problem that arises, then the appropriate UITextField would shake and become red.
 Furthermore, there is a message informing the user on the problem.
+- If your app does not need username, ErrorChecking can exclude username

 #### Password Constraints:
 - At least 8 characters